xlang-ai/instructor-embedding/README.md

     print("")
 ```

+## Use cases
+We provide a few specific use cases in the following.
+For more examples and applications, refer to [our paper](https://arxiv.org/abs/2212.09741)
 ### Calculate embeddings for your customized texts
 If you want to calculate customized embeddings for specific sentences, you may follow the unified template to write instructions: